 Conway, Tina and Taggart, Laurence (2009) An exploration of learning disability and mental health nurses perspectives of co-working in the Republic of Ireland.
-Advances in Mental Health in Learning Disabilities, 3 (2). pp. 26-35.
+Advances in Mental Health and Learning Disabilities, 3 (2). pp. 26-35.
 [Journal article]

 Full text not available from this repository.